tm-a-t/engros/readme.md

 ## Engros Library

-The library is not stable yet and the API will change.
-It only works in browser for now, but we will hopefully fix this.
+Everything page generation is in our JS library named Engros.
+It is not stable yet, and the API will change.
+The library only works in browser for now, but we will hopefully fix this.

 #### Install